 Cattle Work at The Hideout Lodge & Guest Ranch

-Many guests come to The Hideout to get a taste of working cattle, learn how to work cattle or experience life on a working cattle guest ranch in Wyoming.
+Many guests come to The Hideout to get a taste of working cattle, learning how to work cattle or experiencing life on a working cattle guest ranch in Wyoming.

 There is usually an opportunity for our guests to participate in cattle work.
 The art of working cattle is called stockmanship.
 We use the Bud Williams Stockmanship method or “low stress” methods to handle our livestock.
-You could compare this method of stockmanship with natural horsemanship with the goal of putting the least stress possible on the animal.
+You can compare low stress stockmanship with natural horsemanship with the goal of putting the least stress possible on the animal.

-We always keep a small herd of yearlings at The Hideout or Tapper Creek Ranch property for our guests to enjoy and learn the basics of stockmanship.
+We always keep a small herd of yearlings at The Hideout or Trapper Creek Ranch property for our guests to enjoy and learn the basics of stockmanship.

 At The Hideout Lodge & Guest Ranch we offer cattle work for all levels of riders from beginning to advanced.

 In spring you might ride a 100,000 acre BLM pasture looking for strays or just explore an area shared with the McCullough Peak Mustangs.
 Spring is the time of gatherings, brandings and riding the wide open valley prairies at elevations between 4,200 and 4,800 feet.